1st-Hope-Corps/valiant-awards-oscommerce/docs/valiant-technical-overview.md

   located in the */sites/all/modules/bank/bank.module* which calls the
   \_bank_post that will call the banking API.

-2. Adding wGold to the benefactor
+2. Adding Valiants to the benefactor

 - This is defined on the /sites/all/modules/kindness/kindness.module and search **\_add_gold** private method then calls the \_bank_post that will call the banking API.